Posted on :: 2175 Words

 }

+I recommend to not fold in the oneshot::Receiver like in the original handle implementation!
 By holding the receiver, you can collect and await it at your convenience.
+For an example, see the unit test.

-Unit Testing the UniqueIdService
+Unit Testing the UniqueIdServiceπŸ”—

 I have found that actors which aren't easy to test hint at bad architecture.
 The interfaces should be clear, and all the other parties an actor talks to should not need to be mocked: the communication medium is some channel, so one only needs to create such a channel and enqueue the correct messages on it (before running the event loop, see below).

-Care must be taken to not run into timing-dependent behaviour in a unit test (and please avoid at great cost situations where you put a sleep
+Care must be taken to not run into timing-dependent behaviour in a unit test (and please avoid at great cost situations where you put a sleep call in your test!
+It reeks.
+There is no way to ensure real-time constraints within tokio naively, so don't pretend there is by bounding the execution time of your function under test).

 The actor interface as-is enables us to write a test with a deterministic order of events, because we don't need to spawn a task running your actor and then send messages to it.
 Instead, we enqueue the messages, then drop the sender.
 Only then, we await the event loop.
 Here we encounter "natural actor shutdown".
 We can assert on the resulting final state.